AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 ### Docker Images of External Tools

-Docker images are also available for many/all of the external tools connected to within the library.
+Docker images are also available for many of the external tools connected to within the library.

-These are great tools for development, but you should follow the guidelines of each respective service when deploying to production.
+#### Mongo

+In times when you need to connect to an instance of [Mongo] (https://www.mongodb.com), you can use the docker image (full instructions can be found [here] (https://hub.docker.com/_/mongo/)).

+    docker run --name some-mongo -d mongo

-#### Couchbase
+#### Neo4j

-In times when you need to connect to an instance of [Couchbase] (http://www.couchbase.com/), you can use the docker image (full instructions can be found [here] (https://docs.docker.com/engine/examples/couchbase)).
+In times when you need to connect to an instance of [Neo4j] (https://neo4j.com/), you can use the docker image (full instructions can be found [here] (https://hub.docker.com/_/neo4j/)).

-`docker run -d --name db -p 8091-8093:8091-8093 -p 11210:11210 couchbase`
+    docker run \
+        --publish=7474:7474 --publish=7687:7687 \
+        --volume=$HOME/neo4j/data:/data \
+        neo4j

 #### Redis